fizista/micropython-scron/README.rst

 SimpleCRON is a time-based task scheduling program inspired by the well-known CRON program for Unix systems.

+Before you use this library, you may be interested in a similar MicroCRON_ library that needs 3 times less memory to operate.
+It was written based on experience with the current library.

 The software was tested under micropython 1.10 (esp32, esp8266) and python 3.5.

 Note: The library does not work properly under the  `Loboris MicroPython <https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki>`_ port,